 The archival material submitted by The Ohio State University provides a wide variety of Vietnam era student demonstration files, including fliers, first-hand accounts, photographs, news clippings, films, and recordings.
 Noteworthy submissions include: the Committee of Inquiry Collection, containing transcripts and recordings of demonstrators; The Photography and Cinema Collection, containing a film of a 1968 student demonstration; and the Spring of Dissent Online exhibit.
 OSU submissions also contain significant materials related to African-American student concerns, including the Black Studies Broadcast Journal Collection, a civil rights issues oriented radio program done by an OSU professor, and Our Choking Times, an African-American student newspaper.
-OSU submissions include 11 total collections, representing over 100 cubic feet of material, as well as significant audio-visual and born digital content.
+OSU submissions include 11 total collections, representing over 100 cubic feet of manuscript materials, as well as significant audio-visual and born digital content, including:

 Image: Student Protester in a Tree

 In May 1970, The Ohio State University shut its doors for nearly two weeks – the longest period the Columbus campus had ever been off-limits to students and staff.
 For much of that spring, large and sometimes unruly crowds had been demonstrating over a number of issues, ranging from the Vietnam War to racial and gender inequality.
 Various student groups had joined together to prompt the administration into taking action on certain demands related to these issues.
 As the spring quarter wore on, however, little progress had been made, and the number of demonstrators marching across campus rose.
 Clashes between protesters and police – and eventually the National Guard – grew more heated.